computational-genomics-lab/ProkAssembler/README.md

 threads: 40

 #Give the desired organism dataset from Busco database for genome quality assesment.
-#Example: One can choose from the
+#Example: One can choose from the commandline `busco --list-datasets`
 #busco_lineage : cyanobacteria_odb10
 busco_lineage: "Preferred busco dataset"